Subscribe To This Site

 Mental exercises and yoga can also be employed to help develop a more positive outlook and a more enjoyable lifestyle.

-If you believe that you are suffering from depression or chronic anxiety it is important to seek professional help.
-If you are taking anti-depressants or other mood altering drugs and you want to free yourself from them go to your doctor or other health professional for advice about how to proceed.
+If you are taking anti-depressants or other mood altering drugs and you want to free yourself from them go to your doctor or other health professionals for advice about how to proceed.
+There are conditions where it is unwise to suddenly stop medication.

 Greenfootsteps Home - for more easy green living ideas